 Company Size

-The answer to the question on how much money you can make as a UX designer will also depend on specific companies across various industries.
+The answer to the question of how much money you can make as a UX designer will also depend on specific companies across various industries.
 Take a look at this image, where some of the big names are presented.

-Startups in the US tend to offer an hourly rate anywhere from less than $25 to $100 (which translates to $52K to 205K per year), but obviously experience and location will factor into these numbers as well.
+Startups in the US tend to offer an hourly rate anywhere from less than $25 to $100 (which translates to $52K to 205K per year), but obviously, experience and location will factor into these numbers as well.

 Collaboration model